rebminso/rsRNAfinder/README.md

 # rsRNA: rRNA-derived small RNA fragments
 rsRNA, a toolkit for identifying and classifying putative ribosomal RNA-derived RNA fragments (rRFs) that provides a quick and reliable rRNA identification, boosting the exploration of this novel class of non-coding RNAs and their relevance in the living world, including plants. rsRNA categories three series of rRNAs: rRF-5, rRF-3, and rRF-i.
-The toolkit provides information such as rRNA class, Raw and normalized read count (RPM),	Read length, Progenitor rRNA information (amino acid, anticodon, locus, strand), rRNA sequence. rsRNA is written in Python and Bash, using the snakemake workflow management system to produce reproducible and scalable data analysis.
+The toolkit provides information such as rRNA class, Raw and normalized read count (RPM),	Read length, Progenitor rRNA information (locus, strand), rRNA sequence. rsRNA is written in Python and Bash, using the snakemake workflow management system to produce reproducible and scalable data analysis.
 The source code is available at https://github.com/rebminso/rsRNA.git, and is open source, free, and cross-platform compatible (Windows, Linux, MacOS).
-Installation instructions are provided in the source code package
+Installation instructions are provided below in the README file.

 ### Depth indented listing of files
 ```bash this